• Skip to primary navigation

 Bowl of Watermelon Feta Salad with balsamic vinegar on top and garnished with mint.

 This salad is bright, flavorful, and a perfect summertime salad.
-It is great for an outside dinner or when you are cooking the main dish on the grill.
-This doesn’t require a whole lot of time to put together and would be great to toss together right before you start grilling.
+It is excellent for an outside dinner or when you are cooking the main dish on the grill.
+This doesn’t require much time to put together and would be great to toss together before you start grilling.

 It can also be a great light lunch.
-It is low on calories, but still has a bit of protein.
-With a bunch of fruit and a bit of veggies, it can make for a well-rounded light lunch.
-I would suggest adding something else to the meal, but it might be enough to tide you over until supper.
+It is low on calories but still has a bit of protein.
+It can make for a well-rounded light lunch with a bunch of fruit and some veggies.
+I suggest adding something else to the meal, but it might be enough to tide you over until supper.

 Crumbled Feta Cheese